Since January, hundreds of scientific teams and biotech companies have been developing and testing treatments for COVID-19.

 A month later, the researchers published their peer-reviewed study on dexamethasone in the New England Journal of Medicine, which confirmed their early data.
 On September 2, a meta-analysis of clinical studies undertaken by the WHO and published in JAMA found an association between dexamethasone and lower mortality rates in patients with severe cases of COVID-19.

 Researchers began testing the antiviral drug remdesivir on COVID-19 patients in February, encouraged by the drug's efficacy against other coronaviruses in animal testing.

-Unlike dexamethasone, other studies have found no benefit of remdesivir for advanced cases of COVID-19.
+Still, some studies — including a large WHO trial — have found no benefit of remdesivir for advanced cases of COVID-19.
 Because antiviral drugs work by slowing down the replication of the virus, they are more effective when given early on, before the body is overwhelmed with viruses.

 Too Soon to Say